Jam tomorrow: Origin

 The expression originates from Lewis Carroll's 1871 book Through the Looking-Glass and What Alice Found There.
 In this children's story, the White Queen offers Alice "jam every other day" as an inducement to work for her:

 "I'm sure I'll take you with pleasure!" the Queen said.
 "Two pence a week, and jam every other day."

 Alice couldn't help laughing, as she said, "I don't want you to hire me – and I don't care for jam."

 "It's very good jam," said the Queen.

 "Well, I don't want any to-day, at any rate."

 "You couldn't have it if you did want it," the Queen said.
 "The rule is, jam to-morrow and jam yesterday – but never jam to-day."

 "It must come sometimes to 'jam to-day'," Alice objected.

 "No, it can't," said the Queen.
 "It's jam every other day: to-day isn't any other day, you know."

 "I don't understand you," said Alice.
 "It's dreadfully confusing!"

-This is a donnish joke based on the grammatical rule for the Latin word iam (often written and pronounced jam), which means "at this time", but only in the future or past tense.
-It is not used in the present tense when the word nunc "now" would be used instead.
+This is a donnish joke based on the garbling of a grammatical rule for the Latin word iam (often written and pronounced jam).
+The Queen takes the rule to be that jam means "at this time", but only in the future or past tense; in the present tense the word nunc ("now") must be used instead.
+However iam can in fact be used with the present tense.

 The passage inspired the title of the 1979 musical But Never Jam Today.